tmtxt/tmtxt.github.com/_posts/2020-03-28-scaling-the-system-at-ar-part-2.md

 <!-- more -->

-Read more about Message queue [here](https://aws.amazon.com/message-queue/) and the Benefits of using Message queue [here](https://aws.amazon.com/message-queue/benefits/).
+Read more about Message Queue [here](https://aws.amazon.com/message-queue/) and the Benefits of using Message Queue [here](https://aws.amazon.com/message-queue/benefits/).

 # A Webhook API backed by a Message Queue